robinrendle/font-loading/readme.md

 # ❡ Web font loading

-These demos are designed to show the various differences between font loading techniques, but they’re certainly not designed to be the last port of call, so make sure to check the `readme` of each example for more information.
+A collection of demos to show the differences between font loading techniques.

 This repo can be used as a place to log interesting edge cases, or as a place to warn others of certain problems.
+If you find something strange then be sure to add an issue.

 ## About the examples

 These examples only rely on markup and inline scripts to help serve as a tutorial.
-There are probably better ways in which to integrate these techniques into your particular project, such as with a module loader.
+There are definitely better ways in which to integrate these techniques into your project, such as with a module loader.